JoaoFelicissimo03/bi-supply-chain/README.md

 ## 📐 KPIs & DAX Measures

 All measures are stored in a dedicated `_Measures` table for organisation.
-Measures that cross fact tables use `TREATAS()` to propagate filter context — see [Key Technical Challenges](https://claude.ai/chat/8a064e25-f4c1-4c4b-ba8c-ebc53ce33216#-key-technical-challenges) for details.
+Measures that cross fact tables use `TREATAS()` to propagate filter context.

 ```dax
 Total Revenue =